Cart 0

 Tania Banotti, Creative Ireland, Director

 Tania Banotti is the Director of the Creative Ireland Programme, an all-of-government initiative to place creative arts at the heart of Irish communities.
-One area of its work is ‘Creative Climate Action’ a partnership of three government depts: Culture, Climate Action and the Taoiseach to use the talents of artists and the wider creative sector around climate aciotn.
-Tania has extensive experience in performing arts, advertising and media,.
+One area of its work is ‘Creative Climate Action’ a partnership of three government depts: Culture, Climate Action and the Taoiseach to use the talents of artists and the wider creative sector around climate action.
+Tania has extensive experience in performing arts, advertising and media.
 She was Chief Executive of Advertising Practitioners of Ireland and of Theatre Forum Ireland.

 Dustin Benton, Green Alliance, Policy Director